LaunchCodeEducation/web-fundamentals/studios/README.md

 ### Flicklist 1

-Project setup, responding to requests, generating random output
+Project setup, responding to requests, generating random output.

 [Work on Flicklist 1](flicklist/1/)

 ### Flicklist 2

-Building forms, handling form submissions
+Building forms, handling form submissions.

 [Work on Flicklist 2](flicklist/2/)

 ### Flicklist 3

-Validating user-submitted data
+Validating user-submitted data.

 [Work on Flicklist 3](flicklist/3/)

 ### Flicklist 4

-Using templates to render views
+Using templates to render views.

 [Work on Flicklist 4](flicklist/4/)

 ### Flicklist 5

-Miscellaneous improvements such as responding to bad input and adding confirmation pages
+Miscellaneous improvements such as responding to bad input and adding confirmation pages.

 [Work on Flicklist 5](flicklist/5/)

 ### Flicklist 6

-Persisting user data to a database
+Persisting user data to a database.

 [Work on Flicklist 6](flicklist/6/)